How to Deal with Orthodontic Emergencies Before you can Get to the Orthodontist

 Orthodontic emergencies should not be ignored and should be taken care of in the right way.
 Not all dental conditions are the same.
 Ignoring signs of pain, bleeding and numbness near the root of the teeth can lead to an emergency such as bleeding and unbearable pain.

 The first preventative measure is to maintain a healthy dental hygiene and visit the dentist on a monthly or bi-monthly basis.
 Brushing your teeth twice a day and flossing can make a world of difference when it comes to maintaining or enhancing your oral health.

-Here are a few examples of dental emergencies and what you can do before you reach your dentist.
+Here are a few examples of dental emergencies and what you can do before you reach your dentist or orthodontist.

 When experiencing severe toothache, immediately rinse your mouth with warm water and then apply a cold compress or frozen gel-pack to the outside of your mouth.
 Do not, in any case, put painkillers near the aching tooth as it may lead to burnt gum-tissue.

 If one of your teeth chips, rinse your mouth with warm water and keep the chipped pieces with you.
 If you experience bleeding keep a gauze or damp cotton ball on the area until the bleeding stops.
 Immediately visit the doctor in cases of bleeding.
 Apply a cold press to the outside of the mouth where the chipped and bleeding tooth is.